cosmincloud/URL-Detector/README.md

 # Url Detector

 The url detector is a library created by the Linkedin Security Team to detect and extract urls in a long piece of text.
+This repository is a fork of the [URL-Detector repository on GitHub.com](https://github.com/linkedin/URL-Detector/).

 It is able to find and detect any urls such as: